 3.4.4 The choice of communication links and networks to be used between an MCC and its associated Return Link Service Provider (RLSP) is to be determined by bilateral agreement with the RLSP.

-3.4.5 The choice of communication links and networks to be used between an MCC and the Autonomous Distress Tracking Data Repository (ADR) is to be determined.
+3.4.5 The choice of communication links and networks to be used between an MCC and its associated Two-Way Communication Service Provider (TWC-SP) is to be determined by bilateral agreement with the TWC-SP.